Ethel R. Harraden

 Ethel Rosalie Glover (née Harraden; 1857–1917) was an English pianist, composer and music critic.

 Life

-Ethel Rosalie Harraden was born in Islington, Middlesex, England, in 1857, the daughter of Samuel Harraden, a London/Calcutta agent, and studied at the Royal Academy of Music.
+Ethel Rosalie Harraden was born in Islington, Middlesex, England, in 1857, the daughter of Rosalie and Samuel Harraden, a London/Calcutta agent, and studied at the Royal Academy of Music.
 After completing her studies, she worked as a pianist and composer.
 She married Frank Glover and settled in Leamington Spa.
 Harraden became interested in composing for the stage, sometimes collaborating with her brother Herbert Harraden.
 She reviewed for the Leamington Spa Courier, a newspaper owned by her husband.

-She died in 1917 at age sixty at Leamington Spa, England.
+Ethel was the third of six children, including her youngest sister Beatrice Harraden (born in 1864), who became a novelist known for "Ships that Pass in the Night."